U.S. Justice Dept. releases redacted document that underpins Trump search | Law-Order

 U.S. Justice Dept. releases redacted document that underpins Trump search

-The U.S. Justice Department on Friday released a redacted version of the legal document that allowed the FBI to seize classified government records from former President Donald Trump's Florida home, a move that could shed more light on the evidence that led to the unprecedented search.
+The U.S. Justice Department on Friday released a redacted version https://fingfx.thomsonreuters.com/gfx/legaldocs/jnvwenmbqvw/Trump%20affidavit%20Mar%20a%20Lago.pdf of the legal document that allowed the FBI to seize classified government records from former President Donald Trump's Florida home.

-The U.S. Justice Department on Friday released a redacted version of the legal document that allowed the FBI to seize classified government records from former President Donald Trump's Florida home, a move that could shed more light on the evidence that led to the unprecedented search.
-U.S. Magistrate Judge Bruce Reinhart, who had approved the warrant that led to the FBI's search of Trump's Mar-a-Lago residence on Aug.
-8, had ordered the unsealing of the redacted affidavit by noon (1600 GMT) on Friday.
+The U.S. Justice Department on Friday released a redacted version https://fingfx.thomsonreuters.com/gfx/legaldocs/jnvwenmbqvw/Trump%20affidavit%20Mar%20a%20Lago.pdf of the legal document that allowed the FBI to seize classified government records from former President Donald Trump's Florida home.
+The affidavit revealed some new details about the classified documents Trump kept at his Mar-a-Lago home until January this year, from handwritten notes by the president to information about national intelligence sources.

+It also showed efforts by Trump representatives to claim he had the authority to declassify documents.
+Of the 32-page document, unsealed on Friday, 23 of its pages were largely blacked out, with the text on 11 pages of them redacted entirely.

+The release also contained a letter from Trump's defense attorney Evan Corcorcan, who wrote to the department on May 25 to complain about the Justice Department's investigation.
+"Any attempt to impose criminal liability on a President or former President that involves his actions with respect to documents marked classified would implicate grave constitutional separation-of-powers issues," he wrote.

 The FBI action was part of a federal probe into whether Trump illegally removed documents when he left office in January 2021 after losing the presidential election to Democrat Joe Biden, and whether he tried to obstruct the government's investigation.
-The FBI carried away more than 20 boxes containing 11 sets of classified government records, some of which were labeled "top secret."

-The affidavit, a document that is not usually made public unless someone is charged with a crime, is a sworn statement outlining the evidence that gave the department probable cause to seek a search warrant.
-Prosecutors had asked for the entire document to be sealed to protect the integrity of their ongoing investigation, prompting media companies to file a legal challenge to get it released.

-In his order on Thursday, Reinhart said the Justice Department had valid reasons to keep some of the document secret, including the need to protect the identities of witnesses and federal agents as well as the government's investigation and strategy and grand jury material.
+According to the document released on Friday, an unidentified FBI agent said that the U.S. National Archives had discovered scores of "documents bearing classification markings" containing "national defense information" when it recovered 15 boxes from Mar-a-Lago in January.

+The FBI agent said a preliminary review of the records the Archives received in the 15 boxes, which was conducted between May 16-18 ,found 184 "unique documents" labeled as classified.
+Of those, 67 were marked "confidential" while 92 were marked as "secret" and 25 marked as "top secret."
+Other defense-related records, meanwhile, contained references to things such as confidential human sources that help the U.S. with its intelligence-gathering.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)